object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 1. Read the notes
 2. Watch the videos
-3. Do the quiz
-4. Write the code
+3. Write the code

 The notes
 .........

 All of the new material we cover in this course is presented in these notes.
-Each chapter contains the material for one week of term, so in week :math:`n`, you work through chapter :math:`n`.
 The notes always the starting point for your work.
 Each chapter will introduce new concepts in programming, often tied back to related mathematical concepts, and always illustrated by practical code examples.
 Python has excellent `official online documentation